 My Family’s Story

 Many Christmases ago I pulled off Christmas for almost nothing.
-Our family had taken a big move that summer and it resulted in several big expenses.
+Our family had taken a big move that summer, and it resulted in several significant expenses.
 Plus, my husband was starting a new job as a Registered Nurse for the first time and therefore was earning an entry-level wage.
 I wasn’t working as we had just added a new baby to our family that June.

-We had some medical bills come up and after praying over it I knew God wanted me to pay them with what little I had saved for Christmas.
+We had some medical bills come up, and after praying about it, I knew God wanted me to pay them with what little I had saved for Christmas.
 There I was mid-November with not a nickel saved for Christmas.

 If you don’t have the hope of overtime filling in the gaps for you, you can still pull off a Christmas to remember on a super tight budget, especially since now you have more possibilities available to you than I did those many years ago thanks to the explosion of the internet.

 How To Plan A Christmas To Remember On A Super Tight Budget: The Series

 The series primarily covers Christmas gift giving since it tends to be the most expensive aspect of Christmas for most.
 But I have written about how to save money on other aspects of your Christmas budget, and you can read those by going to my Thrifty Christmas Tips page and scrolling to the topic you are interested in.